 His social life

 It was very hard for him to learn how to function in a social group, as he never spent time with others before coming to MONA .
-It took him some time, but eventually he learned how to interact with the others and find his place in the group.
-Eventhough at times he stands up for himself or even joins te others in a dispute he generally has to be considered more of an udner-dog who prefers to stay at the side lines and out of trouble.
+It took him some time, but eventually, he learned how to interact with the others and find his place in the group.
+Eventhough at times he stood up for himself or even joined the others in a dispute he generally had to be considered more of an udner-dog who prefered to stay at the side lines and out of trouble.

-- He loves all fruits and vegetables, nuts and fresh grass.
+- He loved all fruits and vegetables, nuts and fresh grass.

-- He especially likes to soak up the first rays of the morning sun.
+- He especially liked to soak up the first rays of the morning sun.

-- One month after of Abu’s arrival, every herb in the enclosure had been destroyed.
-It will take us years to grow them back!
+- One month after Abu’s arrival, every herb in the enclosure had been destroyed.
+It took us years to grow them back!

-- When Abu yawns, you can see his very impressive fangs, but despite having these natural weapons, he dares not confront Pipa.
+- When Abu yawned, you could see his very impressive fangs, but despite having these natural weapons, he dared not confront Pipa.

-His is the only group of macaques living permanently in MONA.
-The group is formed by two females and two males and is led by Pipa.
+His was the only group of macaques living permanently in MONA.
+The group is now formed by two females and one male and is led by Pipa.